Feel Like Shit

 "Feel Like Shit" (stylized in all lowercase) is a song by Canadian singer Tate McRae, released on November 11, 2021, by RCA Records as the lead single from her debut studio album I Used to Think I Could Fly (2022).
-The song was produced by Russell Chell and Jasper Harris, and written by McRae, Jacob Kasher, Russell Chell and Victoria Zaro.
+The song was produced by Russell Chell and Jasper Harris, and written by McRae, Jacob Kasher Hindlin, Russell Chell and Victoria Zaro.

 Background and release

 McRae first teased the song via a TikTok on September 30, 2021, and continued to tease the song throughout the month of October, promising to release the song after 20,000 people pre-saved the single.
 She announced the release date on November 3, 2021.
 In the description for the music video, McRae remarked, "i wrote this song about a very personal experience and then michelle dawley and i brought it to life in this music video. i can't explain how excited i am for you all to see this video and experience the ups and downs of a relationship in 3 minutes".